cptpcrd/unix_cred/docs/index.rst

    may be ``None`` if the current version of that platform does not support retrieving the PID (for example, FreeBSD prior to version 13 does not, and will always return ``None``).

-   Availability: Linux, OpenBSD, NetBSD, FreeBSD (PID only available on version 13+), Solaris, Illumos
+   Availability: Linux, OpenBSD, NetBSD, FreeBSD (PID only available on version 13+), macOS, Solaris, Illumos

 Platform-specific interfaces
 ============================

 In most cases, you should use the cross-platform interfaces.
 However, the platform-specific interfaces may be useful (for example, they may provide additional information).

+.. py:function:: get_peerpid(sock)

+   Returns the PID of the process that last accessed the given stream socket.

+   Availability: macOS

 .. py:module:: ucred